John-Almardeny/true_random_number/README.md

 # true_random_number
-==An attempt to create a true random number depending on the unpredicted behaviour of the CPU by running a competition between two threads.
+An attempt to create a true random number depending on the unpredicted behaviour of the CPU by running a competition between two threads.

 The idea is as follows:
 1. Create a 32-bit array to represent the generated random number in binary.